-V. RESULTS AND DISCUSSION
+IV.
+RESULTS AND DISCUSSION

 In our study, two weeks of Milan CDR data (Nov 04, 2013 to Nov 17, 2013) were used to predict the user distribution in four sectors between the instants when the CDRs are measured.
 A total of 1684 sequences was used to train the GRU model and 188 to test it.
-The model was trained with 20 epochs, each with 50 steps.
-The model takes 28min 55s to train with the above-mentioned epochs.
-Fig. 7 depicts the prediction performance of the GRU model on the tested sequences, which is the aggregated CDR per direction as a function of time (every 10 minutes).
-It can be seen that the prediction is very close to the ground truth most of the time.
-Based on the prediction the pseudo-omni beam can be directed toward the sector with a maximum number of CDRs.
-In the case that the number of CDRs are equal, the gNB chooses the sweeping order randomly.
-The GRU is optimized by minimizing the Mean Square Error as a cost function.
-Fig. 8 depicts the gradual decrease of the cost function with the epoch number, which results in the rapid learning rate of the model.
-The performance of RNN beam sweeping and random starting point in different UE distribution is illustrated in Fig. 9.
-Note that both schemes require one scanning cycle in the uniformly distributed UE scenario, however, the RNN beam sweeping outperforms the random starting point scheme in the sparsely distributed UE as it requires approximately 0.2 scanning cycle on average.
-Fig. 10 shows the cumulative distribution function of the scanning cycle when the RNN beam sweeping is applied on eight sectors (transmission directions).
-The UE distribution over the angular space is derived from the call details record (CDR) of Milan City.
-Note that the UE can initially assess the gNB in approximately 0.41 of a complete scanning cycle with probability 0.9.
-As mentioned in section IV-B, the random starting point beam sweeping covers the angular space by performing a complete scanning cycle.
-Thus, the RNN beam sweeping scheme converge faster than the random starting point approach.
+The model was trained with 5 epochs, each with 50 steps.
+The model takes 28min 55s to train with the above mentioned epochs.
+Fig. 4 depicts the prediction performance of the GRU model on the tested sequences.
+It can be seen that the prediction are very close to the ground truth most of the time.
+Based on the prediction the pseudoomni beam can be directed toward the sector with a maximum number of CDRs.
+In case that the number of CDRs are equal the gNB chooses the sweeping pattern randomly.